HongyiSu/PSD-analysis/README.md

 Final report for GOPH509 (Honor's program required), submitted to the Department of Geoscience, the University of Calgary

 A written report based on independent study.
-Originality is emphasized, laboratory and field studies are encouraged.
+Originality is emphasized.

 Summary:

-1. Developed a MATLAB program to generate PSD maps for recorded 3 component seismic data in the Mount Meager area, BC, Canada
+1. Developed a MATLAB program to generate PSD maps for recorded 3 component seismic data (~650 GB) in the Mount Meager area, BC, Canada

 2. Identified the possible source of noise, that include fluid flow, helicopter, traffic on the road near the sites etc.